 Certified Refurbished headphones are like-new items that are exclusively sold by eBay-approved sellers.
 Those that buy our Certified Refurbished products enjoy a free return/replacement policy for 30 days after receiving the item.
 Certified Refurbished products have a 2-year warranty and their sellers are also regularly monitored to ensure they're meeting our stringent quality control metrics.

 What's the Difference Between Open and Closed-Back Headphones?

-Open and closed back refer to the ear cups.
+"Open" and "closed-back" refer to the ear cups on a pair of headphones.
 Most models have closed backs, which means the ear cup is totally closed on the outside.
-On an open back model, there is a grille on the outside.
-Open back models have good sound detail and depth because sound waves do not bounce off the back of the ear cup and move back towards your ear.How are on-ear and over-ear headphones different?
+On an open-back model, there is a grille on the outside.
+Open-back models provide good sound detail and depth because they don't permit sound waves to bounce off the back of the ear cup and move back towards the ear.

-On-ear models rest on top of your ear, while over-ear ones have larger cups that go around the entire ear.
+On-ear headphone models rest on top of your ear, while over-ear ones have larger cups that go around the entire ear.
 Over-ear designs are more isolating.
 The difference mostly comes down to comfort and preference, because both types will deliver the same kind of sound.
-Joggers in particular may want over-ear models, because they will stay in place more easily while in the act of running.What is soundstage in headphones?
+Joggers in particular may want over-ear models because they'll stay in place more easily while running.

 When referring to the "soundstage" of a pair of headphones, just imagine the feeling of hearing a piece of music's instruments arranged around you -- as if you're sitting in the middle of a band.
 For gaming, in particular, a good soundstage can help players identify the direction a sound is coming from -- like gunfire, a grenade, or a character's speech.
 Some headphones specialize in soundstage.
 Ear cups with open backs have good soundstage because they allow for perceived spacing between instruments and depth sound.